Rohit8y/MocoFSD/README.md

   --arch                model architecture: resnet18 | resnet34 | resnet50 (default: resnet18)
-  --epochs              number of total epochs to run (default: 100) --lr                  initial learning rate (default: 0.001) --wd                  weight decay (default: 1e-4) --dataset             fine-tuning dataset to usage: stanfordCars | stanfordDogs | aircraft | cifar100 | dtd (default: stanfordCars)
+  --epochs              number of total epochs to run (default: 100) --lr                  initial learning rate (default: 0.001) --batch-size          mini-batch size (default: 32) --wd                  weight decay (default: 1e-4) --dataset             fine-tuning dataset to usage: stanfordCars | stanfordDogs | aircraft | cifar100 | dtd (default: stanfordCars)
   --model               path to the pre-trained model

 ```
+This implementation works on single-gpu and does not support multi-gpu training.
 We used a grid search to find the optimal value of other hyperparameters.
 Once the training process is completed, the final model will be saved by the name <dataset_name>_best_model.pth.tar

 ---